shaik1201/ESP32-Deterence-System/README.md

 Identify and notify when cats enter my yard so i would be able to prevent them from defecating there.
 Using python with opencv.

-Main goal for now:
 - track cats movement in the yard, record the time and notify me through an email.

-Future goals:
 - after trcaking the movement, turn on a spinkler to keep the cats away.
 - Use arduino. (currently using an old laptop to run the script in real time).

 UPDATE:
-Currently controling the arduino using http request to turn a led on/off. (just_cv.py).
+Currently controling the arduino using http request to turn a sprinkler on/off. (just_cv.py).